 The great thing about photo libraries is that as well as the subject they often identify the photographer and the year the photo was taken.
 Having said that, don’t assume that this information is correct.
 In my searches through Getty Images I’ve come across lots of material dated January 1 1900 – which seems to be a code for “date unknown.”
 Similarly, a date of January 1 of any year in most cases seems to mean that the archivist believes they know the year but not the precise date.

-Photo research – vintage magazines
+Photo research – vintage magazines and newspapers

 Vintage magazines are both fascinating and invaluable for photo research.
 Often photos have captions identifying the photographer, while the article they illustrate provides information about the subject.
 In the case of fashion magazines, you’re likely to learn the month as well as the year of the photograph, the photographer and the garments being modelled although more often than not the model isn’t named.